Oneflow-Inc/oneflow/README.md

 ## Latest News

+- Want to know the internal mechanism?
+The paper is at arXiv: https://arxiv.org/abs/2110.15032
 - Version 0.5.0 is out!
   - First class support for eager execution.
 The deprecated APIs are moved to `oneflow.compatible.single_client`
   - Drop-in replacement of `import torch` for existing Pytorch projects.
 You could test it by inter-changing `import oneflow as torch` and `import torch as flow`.